Toyota Alphard: 2011 facelift

 A facelift model was announced by Toyota on 27 September 2011, with sales in Japan started from 1 November 2011.
 Also introduced a hybrid version of both the Alphard and Vellfire.

-The hybrid version was reintroduced in November 2011 and whilst the model variants remained similar, all specs were available in all three drivetrains, 2.4/3.5/2.4 Hybrid.
+The hybrid version was reintroduced in November 2011 and whilst the model variants remained similar, all grades were available in all three drivetrains, 2.4/3.5/2.4 Hybrid.
 The Hybrid was the later generation of THS2 with Eco Mode and EV mode.
 The petrol variants also received Eco mode buttons on the dash, helping to smooth out acceleration and to improve efficiency.
 Styling differences introduced across all models and interior trim colours and materials improved.
 Nanoe air purifiers were available in almost all variants.